acgetchell/d-delaunay/examples/README.md

+# Examples

+This directory contains examples demonstrating various features and capabilities of the d-delaunay library.

+## Available Examples

+### 1. Point Comparison and Hashing (`point_comparison_and_hashing.rs`)

+Demonstrates the robust comparison and hashing behavior of the Point struct, with special emphasis on handling of NaN (Not a Number) and infinity values.

+**Key Features:**
+- **NaN-aware equality**: Unlike IEEE 754 standard where NaN ≠ NaN, our Point implementation treats NaN values as equal to themselves for consistent behavior in data structures.
+- **Consistent hashing**: Points with identical coordinates (including NaN) produce the same hash value, enabling reliable use in HashMap and HashSet.
+- **Mathematical properties**: Equality satisfies reflexivity, symmetry, and transitivity.
+- **Special value handling**: Proper comparison of infinity, negative infinity, and zero values.

+**Run with:** `cargo run --example point_comparison_and_hashing`

-# Implicit Conversion Example
+### 2. Implicit Conversion Example (`implicit_conversion.rs`)

-This document summarizes the refactoring performed to enable implicit conversion of `vertex.point.coordinates()` to coordinate arrays using Rust's `From` trait.
+This example summarizes the refactoring performed to enable implicit conversion of `vertex.point.coordinates()` to coordinate arrays using Rust's `From` trait.

 ## Overview